 LocalBitcoins traders may require real name verification when you buy bitcoins online.

-Real name verification gets a trusted status if a bitcoin seller with considerable reputation performed the real name verification.
-Trusted real name status is very difficult to manipulate.
+Real name verifications receive trusted status when a bitcoin seller with considerable reputation performs the real name verification.Where can I see my real name verifications?

 After ninety days of the transaction, LocalBitcoins deletes messages and files related to the bitcoin purchases, including the file attachments like scanned ids.
 For more information see LocalBitcoins data retention policy.